Jegeva/idarm/Readme.md

 flags and declares registers as structures to help with reverse engineering microcontroller firmware.

-Building other tools (such as fingerprinting a piece of firmware's target with libcapstone based on the used peripherals and libcapstone) should be much easier.
+Building other tools (such as fingerprinting a piece of firmware's target with libcapstone based on the used peripherals) should be much easier.

 ## building the database